MegaDarken/Crossword-standalone/README.md

 "-s" or "--seed" followed by a string.
 Controllable randomization variance.

 ## Changelog
+v1.0.4
+- Improved randomization, seeds will now be different.
+- Fixed box characters not rendering correctly on Windows.

 v1.0.3:
 - Additional prompts for details.
 - Press key to exit, for the benefit of the non terminal user.